 Your CarePlus Pharmacist or GP can discuss with you more appropriate methods to use, the effectiveness of each and potential side effects.
-The following are long-term contraception options that may be used.

 The pill is a prescription medication containing hormones that is taken by a woman every day for 21 days with a 7 day break or every day without a break.
 There are various types and brands of the contraceptive pill.
 Some work by preventing ovulation, while others work by preventing sperm reaching the cervix.
 It is a very effective method provided it is taken correctly.
 With a prescription from your GP, this can be filled in your local CarePlus Pharmacy.